-This display informs you how much extended memory is detected by the BIOS.
+This display informs you how much extended memory is recognized as being present in the system.

 4-4 Advanced Setup

 Choose Advanced from the Phoenix BIOS Setup Utility main menu with the arrow keys.
 You should see the following display.
 The items with a triangle beside them have sub menus that can be accessed by highlighting the item and pressing <Enter>.